2023 Solar Incentives Guide for Grafton, WI - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be applied to solar systems installed after January 1, 2006 and under this program you can deduct from your taxes a percentage of the total cost of solar panels, accessories, equipment and labor.
-You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
-The original amount you could claim was 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
-There is no maximum claim amount.
+The ITC can be applied to solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, accessories and equipment.
+This credit can be claimed on a solar panel system installed on a primary or secondary residence in the United States that you own.
+Originally, you could claim 30% of the total cost, although certain projects may qualify for only 26%, depending on the details.
+There is no maximum amount you can claim.

-Click here to learn more about the new Inflation Reduction Act.
-Your local Grafton solar panel installation expert is the best person to answer your questions about the new Clean Energy Credit and how it will apply to you.
+More information about the new Inflation Reduction Act can be found here.
+Your local Grafton solar panel installation experts can answer your questions and explain how the new Clean Energy Credit applies to you.

 State & Local Solar Incentives